yeozs/English-Image-to-Text-AI/README.md

 1. Download all the documents.
 2. Open terminal and "cd" to the local folder "English-Image-to-Text-AI-main"
 3. Install the necessary python packages. (pip install PIL, pip install pytesseract)
-4. Install Brew. /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+4. Install Brew if using mac. run: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
-5. brew install tesseract
+5. run: brew install tesseract
-6. sudo mv -v eng.traineddata /usr/local/share/tessdata/
+6. run: sudo mv -v eng.traineddata /usr/local/share/tessdata/

+How to convert image to word doc:
+1. Place image in local folder "English-Image-to-Text-AI-main"
+2. Open terminal and "cd" to the local folder "English-Image-to-Text-AI-main"
+3. run: python main.py
+4. Open test.docx to find your converted image in word document.

 Hope it works for you!
 Upload your images now and see if the text is shown in test.docx.